On Spaces Associated with Invariant Divisors on Galois Covers of Riemann Surfaces and Their Applications: Jacobian Decompositions

-The fact that in the cases not covered by the last assertion in Corollary \ref{PryminJac} the primitive Prym variety $\widetilde{P}(Y_{Q}/S)$ is trivial is obvious: If $g_{Y_{Q}}=0$ then $J(Y_{Q})$ itself is trivial, and if $Y_{Q}$ is a non-trivial unbranched cover of $S$ and both have genus 1 then $J(Y_{Q})$ is the image of $J(S)$ there.
-An immediate consequence of Corollary \ref{PryminJac} that is worth mentioning is the fact that if $f:X \to S$ is an Abelian cover that is not cyclic then $\widetilde{P}(X/S)$ is trivial.
+It is easy to see that in the cases not covered by the last assertion in Theorem \ref{PryminJac} the primitive Prym variety $\widetilde{P}(Y_{Q}/S)$ is trivial.
+Indeed, if $g_{Y_{Q}}=0$ then $J(Y_{Q})$ itself is trivial, and if $Y_{Q}$ is a non-trivial unbranched cover of $S$ and both $g_{Y_{Q}}$ and $g_{S}$ equal 1 then $J(Y_{Q})$ is the image of $J(S)$ there and $\widetilde{P}(Y_{Q}/S)$ is again trivial.
+This completes the analysis of non-triviality of primitive Prym varieties in cyclic covers.
+While we shall not investigate primitive Prym varieties for arbitrary covers, Theorem \ref{PryminJac} has the following immediate consequence regarding primitive Prym varieties for Abelian covers that are not cyclic. \begin{cor} Let $f:X \to S$ be an Abelian cover, and assume that its (Abelian) Galois group $G$ is not cyclic.
+Then $\widetilde{P}(X/S)$ is trivial. \end{cor}

+\begin{proof} Theorem \ref{PryminJac} implies, for Abelian $G$, that $J(X)$ is covered by the images of Jacobians of its quotients that cover $S$ with cyclic Galois groups.
+Since $G$ is not cyclic, all of these Jacobians arise from proper intermediate Riemann surfaces.
+Hence $\widetilde{P}(X/S)$ is the the complement of all of $J(X)$ by definition, implying its triviality.
+This proves the corollary. \end{proof} Corollary \ref{Prymabnocyc} was so simple since the full structure of $J(X)$ was given in Theorem \ref{PryminJac} in the Abelian case.
+For non-Abelian groups one must examine how the intermediate Riemann surfaces (in particular those that are not Galois over $S$) interact with the subvarieties $A_{W}$ and $B_{W}$ for $W \in Irr_{\mathbb{Q}}(G)$ from Proposition \ref{Jacdecom}, specifically with those for which $d_{W}>1$.
+We leave this question for further investigation.